AmitSolnke/unleash/website/docs/how-to/how-to-set-up-group-sso-sync.md

 :::

-This guide takes you through how to configure your [user groups](../reference/rbac#user-groups) to automatically populate users through Single Sign On (SSO).
+This guide takes you through how to configure your [user groups](../reference/rbac#user-groups) to automatically populate users through single sign-on (SSO).
 Refer to [setting up Keycloak for user group sync](../../how-to/how-to-setup-sso-keycloak-group-sync) for an end to end example.
 Note that the steps below require you to be logged in as an admin user.

 ## Step 1: Navigate to SSO configuration {#step-1}